Hanauma Bay Supports Reef-Safe Sunscreen

 What are Reef Safe Sunscreens?

 Reef safe sunscreens are those that do not contain any chemicals that are harmful to coral reefs.
 The most common reef safe sunscreen ingredients are zinc oxide and titanium dioxide.
 These minerals provide broad-spectrum protection from both UVA and UVB rays.
 They work by reflecting and scattering sunlight away from the skin, rather than absorbing it like chemical sunscreens do.
 Because they don’t absorb into the skin, they are less likely to cause irritation or skin reactions.
 Reef safe sunscreens are also usually free of other harmful ingredients like parabens, phthalates, and synthetic fragrances.
-In addition to being better for the environment, reef safe sunscreens are also often more gentle on the skin.
+In addition to being better for the environment, reef safe sunscreens are also often gentler on the skin.

 So what does this mean for you?